Your Biotech Startup Looks Like a PhD Application.

 Build a Commercial Identity, Not a Research Profile

 The fix is a Brand System.
 A Brand System is a cohesive brand identity paired with a compelling, story-driven website that explicitly breaks down the business case.
-It is an engineered translation layer that takes complex science and turns it into a clear commercial proposition.
+It's an engineered translation layer that takes complex science and turns it into a clear commercial proposition.

 For biotech founders at pre-seed and seed stage, that means three specific things:

-- Replace the scientific identity with a commercial one.
-Your brand cannot be built from a helix or a molecular diagram.
-It must communicate the market you are entering, the problem you are solving at scale, and the conviction that you are the team to own that category.
+• Replace the scientific identity with a commercial one.
+Your brand can't be built from a helix or a molecular diagram.
+It must communicate the market you're entering, the problem you're solving at scale, and the conviction that you're the team to own that category.

-Biotech brand strategy is not about aesthetics.
-It is about deep tech investor readiness: building the visual and narrative infrastructure that tells early-stage capital your company is the one to back.
+Biotech brand strategy isn't about aesthetics.
+It's about deep tech investor readiness: building the visual and narrative infrastructure that tells early-stage capital your company is the one to back.

-The science is not the problem.
+The science isn't the problem.
 It never was.

 Fix the signal.
 The capital follows.